vanshwebstep/Synco/src/Components/Pages/AdminPages/one-to-one/Sales/Info/update.md

      .
 Fix Student Add ISSUE
-     . fix parent profile add or input change issue's . date of Booking is wrong in Service History in One to One
+     . fix parent profile add or input change issue's . date of Booking is wrong in Service History in One to One .
+Change Package Interest Field Into Select options .
+Venue is not visible outside of the profile in sales tab